mybonk/mybonk-wiki/workshop-30/README.md

 nav_order: 31
 ---

-# Workshop 30: Your Own Nostr Relay in 5 Minutes
+# Workshop 30: Own your Nostr relay in 5 minutes

 ## What is Nostr?